sebastianotronto/aoc/2025/README.md

 [data structure to represent the groups of joint boxes](https://en.wikipedia.org/wiki/Disjoint-set_data_structure) (or a matter of remembering how it is implemented, if one already knows it).

+### Day 9: Movie Theater

+For me this was the first challenging problem (at least excluding those that were challenging because of mis-read the problem statement or because of sneaky bugs).

+Part 1 was easy as usual.
+For part 2 we go through every pair of corners and we check if the rectangle between them is admissible.
+A rectangle is admissible if none of the line segments that make up the figure "breaks" it.
+Breaking a rectangle means that either the lines is internal to it (and thus the points on one of the sides of the line are invalid but inside the rectangle) or that the line overlaps (at least in part) with one of the sides of the rectangle, and the exterior of the figure is in the rectangle.
+To know which side of the line is the interior and which is the exterior, I do some pre-processing to compute if our border winds clockwise or counter-clockwise (using the [cross product](https://en.wikipedia.org/wiki/Cross_product)).
+It may be that every input has clockwise-winding border, but it was not much work to implement this pre-processing.

+My implementation of the function that checks if a line breaks the rectangle looks like a bunch of very smart Math, but don't think I am smart enough to write it on the first try: first I wrote it in 4 separate cases (line is vertical / horizontal, t is positive or negative) and then I merged the cases together removing the duplication.
+And I did not merge the cases together to look smart, I did it because it made debugging easier (did you think my code worked on the first try? ahah).

+This algorithm is O(n^3) and runs in about 6 seconds on my small laptop (or in about 4 seconds on my desktop).
+I was not sure O(n^3) was enough, and in fact I wasted a lot of time searching a quadratic or O(n^2log n) solution before I focused on formalizing a cubic one.
+The problem is that I did not have smaller inputs to try my code against, so I this solution was too slow I did not have any way to check that it was at least correct.